-Until the final decision upon termination of an appointment has been reached, the faculty member may be suspended temporarily, or assigned to other duties in lieu of suspension, only if immediate harm to the faculty member or others is threatened by his/her continuance.
-Before suspending a faculty member, pending an ultimate determination of his/her status through the hearing machinery set forth above, the administration will consult with the Academic Freedom and Faculty Rights Committee.
+Until the final decision upon termination of an appointment has been reached, the faculty member may be suspended temporarily, or assigned to other duties in lieu of suspension, only if immediate harm to the faculty member or others is threatened by the faculty member's continuance.
+Before suspending a faculty member, pending an ultimate status determination through the hearing machinery set forth above, the administration will consult with the Academic Freedom and Faculty Rights Committee.
 Salary will continue during the period prior to final decision by the Board of Trustees.

-IV.
+Section 4.
 Procedures Governing Terminations Required by Financial Exigency